rhdtownsend/gyre/doc/source/ref-guide/osc-equations/rot-effects.rst

 The lowest-order effect of rotation appears in the Doppler shift that arises when transforming between the inertial reference frame and the local co-rotating reference frame.
-To incorporate this effect in the :ref:`oscillation equations <osc-sep-eqns>`, all instances of the inertial-frame frequency :math:`\sigma` are replaced by the co-rotating frequency
+To incorporate this effect in the oscillation equations, all instances of the inertial-frame frequency :math:`\sigma` are replaced by the co-rotating frequency

 .. math::